 Rather than going to a nursery or store when you decide to grow a mango tree, check and see if a neighbor has one first.
 A friendly neighbor could offer to give you a fresh mango seed or a few branch cuttings to start a new tree.
 It's also possible to grow some types of mangoes by planting a seed and then grafting part of an existing tree onto the seedling.

 Video of the Day

-Planting From Seed
+Plant From Seed

-Cuttings from mature trees work better than cuttings of young trees, although they still only have a 40 percent success rate.
-Treating cuttings with a growth regulator and either sticking the cut ends in moist soil or keeping them in the air under mist until they sprout roots.
+Cuttings from mature trees work better than cuttings from young trees, although they still only have a 40 percent success rate.
+It can be helpful to treat cuttings with a growth regulator and either stick the cut ends in moist soil or keep them in the air under mist until they sprout roots.